Most Properties in Shah Alam

-With established townships or master-planned gated-and-guarded communities, such as Setia Alam, Kota Kemuning, Glenmarie, Section 13 and Seksyen U1, U2, U5, and U8, will attract homebuyers.
+Established townships or master-planned gated-and-guarded communities, such as Setia Alam, Kota Kemuning, Glenmarie, Section 13, and Seksyen U1, U2, U5, and U8, will attract homebuyers.

 Another growth catalyst for the city is the Bandar Utama-Klang Light Rapid Transit 3 (LRT 3) Line which is slated to be completed in February 2024.
 The 37.6km LRT 3 line which connects Bandar Utama to Johan Setia in Klang, will improve the working population’s mobility to major hubs in Petaling Jaya and Kuala Lumpur.

 With Shah Alam gaining popularity as the years go by, why not catch the opportunity and find the perfect home indeed?
 Leave us a name, and a member of our team will give you a free consultation call.